Hercules rises on its side, the constellation framed by

 two stars to the right of Rho.

-Iota, Chi, and X Her are off the picture to the left,
+Iota, Chi, 2, and X Her are off the picture to the upper left,

-in northern Hercules, closer to the classic figure of
+in northwestern Hercules, closer to the classic figure of

-Borealis lie toward the top of the picture.
+Borealis lies toward the top of the picture.